mcantow/Multimodal-Insights/README.md

 # Multimodal-Insights
 Final project for Multimodal User Interfaces.
-Sales dashboard enabling concurrent voice and mouse gesture interactions.
+Sales dashboard enabling concurrent voice and gaze interactions.

 ## Getting Started
 This project uses Django as a webserver so the files function in a browser properly.
 Follow the steps below to get it running on your machine.